dominikacookies/mongoose-intro-tutorial/README.md

 - [ ] saving an order to the db,
 - [ ] updating an order in the db with additional pizzas
-- [ ] retrieving all orders from the db
-- [ ] retrieving all orders specific with an additional field for the total number of pizzas in the order
+- [ ] retrieving all orders with an additional field for the total number of pizzas in the order

 ## Useful Links